In the thick of running a creative business, it’s easy to get swallowed by the day-to-day.

 1. Check In (5 minutes)

-Start by asking a few grounding questions:
+Start by asking yourself a few questions to assess the situation right now:

 - What’s been working well lately?